 - Travel High Chair – If you have little ones, then you know the importance of a high chair during mealtime!
 Invest in a travel high chair if one isn't provided where you're staying.

 - Laundry Detergent – I like to collect samples of laundry detergent pods from either Costco or in the mail.
 You can also bring your own from home in a plastic container so that they don't bust during travel.
 This allows you to do your laundry on vacation, whether you have a machine or not.
 You can always wash them in the sink or tub if you have a spill that can't wait until you get home.

 - Travel Steamer – As you learned in my laundry video, I absolutely despise ironing!
 I much prefer steaming our clothes, so I always pack my travel steamer.

 - Grocery Sacks – These are great to use as garbage bags in the car and to put random things in where we're staying.

-- Multiport Wall Charger – As I talked about in this video, it's always best to bring your own multiport charger if you usually have quite a few things that you need to plug in at night.
+- Multiport Wall Charger – As I talked about in my packing tips post, it's always best to bring your own multiport charger if you usually have quite a few things that you need to plug in at night.
 There's nothing worse than needing an outlet and not having one!